 14. Get hot and steamy at an onsen

-Relax those muscles of yours as you slide your body into the hot springs of Tokyo.
-Onsen are aplenty in this country, so it’s pretty easy to find one around!
+Relax those muscles of yours as you slide your body into a hot spring (or onsen).
+These are aplenty in Japan, so it’s pretty easy to find one!
 Also, it’d be quite an experience to be naked amongst an even bigger pile of nakedness, don’t you think?
-(Divided by gender, of course.
-To be honest, I had a pretty hard time stripping the first time… But once you see how much all the ladies (or gents!) don’t really care, it gets much easier, trust me.
+(Divided by gender, of course).

 Getting there: Take the train to Shinjuku Station and exit by the East Exit